 Musk has been probably the first to understand that the methodologies, but more than that the sparkling mindset, typical of the software development, could indeed be transpiled to other industry sectors, like the automotive and space sector.
 The development and management strategies of SpaceX show a high level of affinity with techniques like agile, and continuous development that have been invented for software engineering.
 We think it is also time for Open.

-If you like what we want to achieve, and you'd love to give us a hand: Register to FOSM > Join the Project > Access the dedicate thread in the forum.
-You will find a Telegram Group, a Calendar with the three weekly meetings, and a GitLab group where we store our work. 🔥
+If you like what we want to achieve, and you'd love to give us a hand: Register to FOSM > Join the Project and present yourself.
+We will accept you and give you a link to the discord server of the project we use for chat and meetings 🔥

 The aim of this project is to build a Methalox (i.e. LOX + LCH4) LRE (Liquid Rocket Engine) that would be completely open source, in terms of software used to design, hardware schematics and installation procedure.
 The idea is to create the smallest engine unit that could be used as customization base for companies that need a LRE.
 The current idea is to build a unit that could be used, as more plug & play as possible, as the engine unit of a last stage of a modern launcher, but also as standardized component for a clustered first stage engine.
 The idea is to work only on the motor package, without taking into consideration the tank that is a hell of a pain to size and build.